stefanosbaros/Multiple-linear-regression-with-interactions-for-prediction-of-electricity-consumption/README.md

 - `DataAnalysis.py`
 - `Load_forecasting.py`

-The `DataAnalysis.py` contains code for correlation analysis for load zones and temperature stations.
-The correlation analysis showed that there is a strong correlation between load in load zone 1 and temperature measured by temperature station 6 (corr_coeff ~ 0.85).
+The `DataAnalysis.py` contains code for imputation of missing data and correlation analysis for load zones and temperature stations.
+The `Load_history.csv` is missing 8 nonconsecutive weeks of load data.
+Missing hourly load values were imputed using the mean value of the same load zone at the same time (hour, day, month) over the other available years.
+The correlation analysis showed that there is a strong correlation, for example, between load in load zone 1 and temperature measured by temperature station 6 (corr_coeff ~ 0.85).
 It is therefore likely that the load zone 1 and temperature station 6 are geograpically collocated.

 The `dataPrep.py` contains code for data cleansing and preprocessing for regression.
 Various features (described below), including main effects and interaction effects, are generated and added to the datatable `full_model.csv`